smartguy05/ai.orchestrator/README.md

 Planned:

 - (Complete) ~~**Short-term chat memory**: Maintain short-term chat memory for multi-shot prompting~~
+- **Request Stream**: Use stream to allow updating periodically to the user
+- **File Upload**: Allow file upload for context/plugin purposes
+- **RAG**: Add RAG functionality using [Support Channel KB](https://github.com/smartguy05/support_channel_kb) (soon to be made open source)
 - **Long-term chat memory**: Remember details about the user to help with context in future requests
-- **RAG**: Add RAG functionality using [Support Channel KB](https://github.com/smartguy05/support_channel_kb) (soon to be made open source)
 - **Request Security**: Validate user or use different configs based on user
 - **Task Scheduler**: Manages scheduling for future AI tasks
 - **Task Manager**: Handles creation, monitoring, and execution of tasks